slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Rich people think big.
 Poor people think small.' -- T. Harv Eker*

 However don't obcess on that.
+You can't control the future.

 > *'I never worry about the future.
 It comes soon enough.' -- Albert Einstein*

 > *'No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened.' -- John Hodgman*

 <!--
-- you can't stop the future -> control
 - make the exercise: imagine you life in 10years.
 Possible futures.
 -->